 Can the war on terrorism ever be won?

-But what do Americans today, truly know about, “the war on terror?”
+But let’s examine the issue… because during the night of, November 13th, 2015, terror attacks struck the city of Paris, killing 130 victims.
+And what do Americans today, truly know about, “the war on terror?”
 Why do these attacks continue to occur?
 And who is committing these atrocities?
-Furthermore, what initiatives can be taken to qwell future violence, or perhaps end the war entirely?
+Furthermore, what initiatives can be taken to quell future violence, or perhaps end the war entirely?

-Most Americans are aware, that according to mainstream media outlets, seemingly secular groups such as both, ISIL and Al-Queda, pose a threat to America’s way of life.
-That’s how it’s broadcasted to us on our American news networks, anyway.
-Furthermore, US news networks often point to religious, Middle Eastern extremists, in the wake of any and all, seemingly random acts of violence, now-a-days.
+Because most Americans are aware that according to mainstream media outlets, seemingly secular groups such as both ISIL and Al-Queda, pose a threat to America’s way of life.
+Because that’s how it’s broadcasted to us on our American news networks, anyway.
+Yet, US news networks often point to religious, Middle Eastern extremists, in the wake of any and all, seemingly random acts of violence, now-a-days.

-Often the attackers are portrayed in the US, as egocentric, or seeking to harm the western world, often times over religious convictions.
-It’s also portrayed that these terrorists themselves, sometimes act to oppose America’s economic constructs (IE the World Trade Center attacks).
-Nevertheless, as an American civilian, I feel like that’s how, “the war on terror,” is presented to me, by the American mainstream media.
+Whereby, often times these attackers are portrayed in the US as egocentric, megalomaniacs driven by neo-conservative religious beliefs or seeking to harm the western world, often times over religious convictions.
+And it’s also portrayed that these terrorists themselves, sometimes act to oppose America’s economic constructs (IE the World Trade Center attacks).
+Nevertheless, as an American civilian, I feel like that’s how, “the war on terror,” is presented to me by the American mainstream media.

-Now, with that being said….. do I think that if someone went around asking Americans today, to name 3 terrorists….. that many of us could do it?
-I would guess that most Americans, myself included, would struggle to do so…..
+But with that being said… do I think that if someone went around asking Americans today to name 3 terrorists… that many of us could do it?
+And I would guess that most Americans, myself included, would struggle to do so.

 Name 3 terrorists?